jnuho/simpledl/k8s.md

 | *components-of-kubernetes* |

 - Master node
-  - runs the control plane components and manage overall state of the cluster
+  - runs the control plane components, monitor and manage overall state of the cluster and resources
-  - schedule, re-schedule, re-start pod
-  - monitor resources
-  - join a new node
+  - schedule and start pods
-  - 4 process run on every master node:
+  - 4 processes run on every master node:
   - `kube-apiserver`
     - exposes the Kubernetes API and provides the front end to the Control Plane.
     - a single entrypoint (cluster gateway) for interacting with the k8s control plane
     - handles api requests, authentication, and authorization
     - acts as a gatekeeper for authentication
-      - request -> api server -> validates request -> other processes -> pod creation
+      - request → api server → validates request → other processes → pod creation
     - UI (dashboard), API(script,sdk), CLI (kubectl)
   - `kube-scheduler`
-    - schedule new pod -> api server -> scheduler
+    - schedule new pod → api server → scheduler
-    - -> which node to put the new Pod (intelligently decide based on resource percentage of nodes being used)
+    - → intelligently decide which node to put the new Pods based on resource percentage of nodes being used
     - scans for newly created pods and assigns them nodes based on a variety of factors
       - including resource requirements, hardware/software constraints and data locality.
     - distribute workloads across worker nodes